ttbarnes/mean-tweets/README.md

 ####routes for api tests

+- get all tweets
+  - GET `/api/test/tweets/all`

-- delete all tweets (used for testing db)
+- delete all tweets
   - DELETE `/api/test/tweets/all`

+- delete all profiles
+  - DELETE `/api/test/profiles/all`

 ##Contributions